BitMEX/api-connectors/auto-generated/csharp/docs/PositionApi.md

 <a name="positiontransferisolatedmargin"></a>
 # **PositionTransferIsolatedMargin**
-> Position PositionTransferIsolatedMargin (string symbol, decimal? amount, double? targetAccountId = null)
+> Position PositionTransferIsolatedMargin (string symbol, long? amount, double? targetAccountId = null)

 Transfer equity in or out of a position.